nicpenning/Elasti-daddy/Blog Posts/Blog Post #5. Creating a new custom integration (package).md

 napsta@el33t-b00k-1:~$ elastic-package create package 2023/07/06 21:43:15  INFO New version is available - v0.83.2.
 Download from: https://github.com/elastic/elastic-package/releases/tag/v0.83.2
 Create a new package
 ?
-Package name: elasti_daddy
+Package name: Elasti-daddy
 ?
 Version: 0.0.1
 ?
 Description: This is a package for preparing and analyzing motherhood and fatherhood data for taking care of a baby.
 The aim is to learn how Elastic Integrations are developed and deployed.
 Sample data includes breastfeeding, bottle feeding (milk or formula), milk extraction, etc..
 ?
 Categories: custom
 ?
 Kibana version constraint: ^8.7.1
 ?
 Required Elastic subscription: basic
 ?
 Github owner: nicpenning/Elasti-daddy
-New package has been created: elasti_daddy
+New package has been created: Elasti-daddy
 Done
 ```